Killing of Samuel DuBose: Raymond Tensing

 Raymond Tensing (born November 13, 1989), a white police officer who was 25 years old at the time of the shooting, had four years of law enforcement experience.
 He joined the University of Cincinnati Police Department (UCPD) in April 2014, having previously been a well-regarded officer with the department of Greenhills, Ohio.
 He had left the Ohio State Highway Patrol's training academy after attending for just one day.
 According to a highway patrol spokesman, he was unable to adapt to the physical and mental requirements.

 During the criminal investigation and trial, it was learned that Tensing led his police department in arrests and citations and had the largest racial disparity of any other police officer.
-Blacks accounted for 82.5% of Tensing's arrests, according to a report cited by the prosecutor.
+Black people accounted for 82.5% of Tensing's arrests, according to a report cited by the prosecutor.

 In 2015, a YouTube video was uploaded by WCPO 9 News Cincinnati where Tensing is seen unlawfully questioning a passenger of a vehicle that had been stopped due to a dragging bumper.
 Tensing initially refused to call a supervisor and refused to identify himself or badge number.
 A supervisor was eventually called to the scene and confirmed that the passenger was within his rights to not identify and that the officer should only have been talking to the driver.
 Tensing detained the two black men for close to 20 minutes, refusing to write the routine citation and let them go.